Today, we’re here with another guide, showing you how to create a workspace in Replug.

 Final thoughts

 With Replug, creating a custom QR code for your website is not only easy, it’s smart.
 You get full design control, dynamic editing options, and built-in analytics to measure real-world impact.
+Pair it with our URL shortener for enhanced link tracking.

 Can I edit the website link after printing the QR code?